makyempon/makyempon.github.io/README.md

-# 🌐 Mahonne Akyempon — Personal Website
+# 🌐Hi there,

-Welcome to the personal website of **Mahonne Akyempon**, built to showcase professional experience, interests, and online presence in a clean and elegant way.
+Welcome to my personal website, built to showcase professional experience, interests, and online presence in a clean and elegant way.

 ## 🔗 Live Site